biast12/ClearTimerBot/README.md

   - `/subscription remove` - Stop clearing current channel
   - `/subscription remove #general` - Stop clearing #general

+#### `/subscription list`

+List all active subscriptions in the current server.

+- **Shows:**
+  - All subscribed channels with their names
+  - Timer configuration for each channel
+  - Next clear time for each channel (with relative time)
+  - Total number of ignored entities (messages + users) per channel
+  - Helpful tip to use `/subscription info` for detailed channel information
+- **Example:**
+  - `/subscription list` - Display all active subscriptions in the server

 #### `/subscription info [target_channel]`

 View detailed subscription information for a channel.